-Of the many beautiful natural treasures of Austria, the Ötschergraben is a real gem.
+Of Austria's many beautiful natural treasures, the Ötschergraben is a real gem.
 There are several gorges around the Ötscher mountain itself, the most popular of which is the Ötschergraben.

 Crossing fantastic locations, a mountain stream flows further and further into the gorge.
-On wooden planks and beautiful wooden bridges you can see countless waterfalls along the way, the most famous of which is the 80 m high Myrafall waterfall.
+On wooden planks and beautiful wooden bridges, you can see countless waterfalls along the way; the most famous of which is the 80 m high Mirafall waterfall.

 The canyon is also recommended for those who don’t hike every weekend but have a little stamina and love nature.
-The gorge is not particularly technical, and the change in elevation is not significant either.
+The gorge is not particularly technical, and the elevation change is not significant either.

 Photos and videos

 The gorge is located 2-2.5 hours from Vienna and Graz in the province of Lower Austria.
 The gorge is located in the Ötscher - Tormauer Park, one of Austria's protected parks.

 The more popular approach to the gorge is from Wienerbruck.
 Here you can approach the entrance.
 You have to walk along the shores of Lake Stausee to reach the entrance to the Ötschergraben gorge.